> docs/ features

 If you manage your shell config yourself:

-openboot --shell skip
+openboot install --shell skip

 Dotfiles